Blast off with The Bishop today

 Subscribers are going to be more important than ever as the theaters, opera, ballet and symphonies are once again able to perform.

-This is a special paper with staff and owners who care about this community and appreciate you our readers.
+This is a special newspaper with staff and owners who care about this community and appreciate you, our readers.
 You have stayed with us and continued to send letters to the editor, photos for the photo page, tips for stories and so much more.

-We are all in this together and while we may find a new normal when the pandemic finally ends — as it will, Venice will still be just as special as will its theater, art center, symphony, Loveland Center, Boys and Girls Club, Big Brothers Big Sisters of the Suncoast, Sertoma club(s), the Chamber of Commerce and all those who have been and continue to be on the front lines of the pandemic.
+We are all in this together and while we may find a new normal when the pandemic finally ends — as it will, Venice will still be just as special as will its theater, art center, symphony, Loveland Center, Boys and Girls Club, Big Brothers Big Sisters of the Sun Coast, Sertoma club(s), the Venice Area Chamber of Commerce and all those who have been and continue to be on the front lines of the pandemic.

 Wear your mask whenever you venture out and keep hand sanitizer at hand — literally — for when you pump gas or go grocery shopping.
 If you run out of disposable gloves for pumping gas, those plastic grocery bags make a great disposable substitute.
 Be safe.